jrbarnett96/film-scraper/README.md

 Box Office Mojo provides box office financial data for ~800 movies.
 We combine this financial data with the categorical data corresponding to each movie.

-You will be asked to provide a name for your data, and this data will then be collected and sent to the data/ folder.

-Analysis programs are forthcoming.

 Possible ML/AI
 - Basic Linear Regression - Finding Trends based on variables scaled against net box office revenue
   - compare prediction on limited data set with full data set